Hospice Nurse

 So a friend of mine used to work at a hospice and now another friends father is there.
 The friend that worked there said the nurses leave meds out and has pics she also said they throw used needles in the dumpster and hide them when inspectors come.

-Asked by curious about 10 years ago
+Asked by curious over 10 years ago

 When I worked we had in services constantly to ensure compliance with state!
 All hospices or any medical field must provide info on how to report non compliance!
 I am not sure of how to ensure you get to the correct people without possibly checking that particular companys website.
 But there is a link